aniri15/Null_Space-Control_on_Franka/README.md

 # Joint obstacle avoidance - exploiting null space

-This is the description of task 2.2: usage of null space control to avoid obstacles.
+The goal of this repo is to implement null space control to avoid obstacles.

 # Set up

-Task 2.2 is implemenated in system **Ubuntu 20.04**, other packages please check the requirement file.
+Repo is implemenated in system **Ubuntu 20.04**, other packages please check the requirement file.

 # Implementation

-Please run `2_2.py` to implement the null space control in the following command:
+Please run `null_space_control.py` to implement the null space control in the following command:

 ```
-python3 Task2.2/2_2.py
+python3 null_space_control.py
 ```

 # Reference